What They Do: Opticians help fit eyeglasses and contact lenses, following prescriptions from ophthalmologists and

 Communication skills.
 Opticians must be able to listen closely to what customers want.
 They must be able to clearly explain options and instructions for care in ways that customers understand.

 Customer service skills.
 Because some opticians work in stores, they must answer questions and know about the products they sell.
 They interact with customers on a very personal level, fitting eyeglasses or contact lenses.
 To succeed, they must be friendly, courteous, patient, and helpful to customers.

 Decisionmaking skills.
 Opticians must determine what adjustments need to be made to eyeglasses and contact lenses.
 They must decide which materials and styles are most appropriate for each customer on the basis of their preferences and lifestyle.

 Dexterity.
 Opticians frequently use special tools to make final adjustments and repairs to eyeglasses.
 They must have good hand‒eye coordination to do that work quickly and accurately.

-The median annual wages for dispensing opticians in the top industries in which they worked are as follows:
+The median annual wages for dispensing opticians in the top industries in which they work are as follows: